pimcore/pimcore/doc/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 -  Changed the return type of `Pimcore\Extension\Bundle\Installer\InstallerInterface::getOutput` to `BufferedOutput | NullOutput`.
 -  Adding `BundleSetupEvent` Event.
 Bundles that are available for installation can be customized in the installing process via an Eventlistener or EventSubscriber.
   - Bundles can be added and removed.
-  - Recommended bundles can be added and removed.
+You can set a flag if you want to recommend the bundle.

 #### [Logging] :